wrrrg/challenge/README.md

 ## Run the app

-Run `npm run webpack:dev` to start the development server.
+Run `npm start` to start the development server.

 In your browser, navigate to `localhost:8080`.
 You should see the landing page: "Welcome to Minutero".